 If You no longer want us to use Your information, You can request that we erase Your personal information.
 Please note that if You request the erasure of Your personal data, we may retain and use Your personal data to the extent necessary to comply with our legal obligations or for the performance of a duty carried out in the public interest or in the exercise of official authority vested in the Data Controller, or for the establishment, exercise or defense of legal claims.
 For example, we may keep some of your information for tax, legal reporting and auditing obligations.

-• Restriction of processing - Right to restriction on processing – Article 18 of the GDPR: right to obtain from the controller restriction of processing if:
+- Restriction of processing - Right to restriction on processing – Article 18 of the GDPR: the right to obtain from the controller restriction of processing if:

 a) the accuracy of the personal data is contested by You, for a period enabling the controller to verify the accuracy of the personal data;

 b) the processing is unlawful and You oppose the erasure of the personal data and request the restriction of their use instead;